 I died for beauty, but was scarce adjusted in the tomb…

-We might get the impression a person hardly fitted in a coffin.
-The verb to be and the grammatical number can help make out word sense, for verse.
-S/he is scarce / They are scarce would bring senses as rare or few for scarce, and human parsing of language will pause a little, for the end of the line.
-Let us think now about punctuation and poetry,
+Phrases as S/he is scarce / They are scarce would bring senses as rare or few, for scarce; then, human parsing of language will pause a little, for the end of the line.
+We can express this pause with a “default comma”.

 I died for beauty, but was scarce, adjusted in the tomb…